 - Buy a ready made binding or create your own double-fold binding (if not using premade) by using two long narrow strips of fabric.
 See our detailed post on making and using binding tape if you need a hand creating your own binding.

-- You will need two pieces of binding for the bandana:
+- You will need two pieces of binding for each bandana:

 - One piece that is long enough for the two side edges of your bandana triangle, plus spare to work with for cornering.